git-of-aj/aws-cloud-practitioner/security.md

 2. I am the developer Manager - so I decide who, uses which services
 3. IAM admin: his work only to grant take away permisssions.

+## AWS users group only alllows to add users not group nesting

 ## IAM Role
 - An IAM role is an identity within your AWS account that has specific permissions.
 It is similar to an IAM user, but is not associated with a specific person.
 - Assume (temporarily) the permissions --> Console by switching roles.
 You can assume a role by calling an AWS CLI or AWS API operation or by using a custom URL